Ogg3/CheckArroyo/README.md

 ## Android
 media_packages - metadata of pictures and videos\
-arroyo - messages\
+arroyo - messages

 # How it works

 ## Arroyo.db
 Arroyo is where conversations are stored.
 For every message there is a message_type where 1 is a regular text message.
 If it is not a text message there is a chance a key is stored in the message_content blob.
-The blob can be decoded as a raw protocol buffer, as of now I haven't found a good way to decode it with python.
+The blob can be decoded as a raw protocol buffer.
+With the help of parser3.py from ALEAP the blob can be decoded.
 The key is 21 in length.

 ## Contentmanagerdb.db